Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 • laryngeal: affects the throat

 The swelling of an HAE attack is different from that of an allergy attack because an HAE attack isn’t caused by an allergy.
-An HAE attack is due to a protein that isn’t functioning correctly, leading to a series of events that causes the inflammatory reaction.
-Also, it can be hard to predict how often an HAE attack will occur or how severe it may be.
+An HAE attack is due to a protein that isn’t functioning correctly, leading to a series of events that result in the inflammatory reaction.
+It can be hard to predict how often an HAE attack will occur or how severe it may be.

-* If you need to use Firazyr for throat swelling, immediately call 911 or your local emergency number, or go to the closest hospital emergency room.
+* If you use Firazyr for throat swelling, immediately call 911 or your local emergency number, or go to the closest hospital emergency room.

 What Firazyr does

 Firazyr treats acute HAE attacks by preventing bradykinin from attaching to its receptor for a period of time.
 (A receptor is located on the outside of a cell and acts like a docking station.)
-This stops bradykinin from causing the typical symptoms of an HAE attack (mentioned above).
+This stops bradykinin from causing the typical symptoms of an HAE attack, as discussed above.

 Effectiveness for treating acute attacks of hereditary angioedema